ducksteam33/WCI_Tool/README.md

 sudo ./wci -i wlan1 [or write instead your network card]
 <br>To use the tool.

+<br>You can develop your own phishing Page and place it in the templates folder.
+Just make shure to name the main page index.html.

 This tool was developed in Arch linux, im currently working on making it available for debian based distros.